 The librariarians are on duty to help all the children every break and lunchtime.
 We have a variety of responsibilities to ensure that all children love and have the opportunity to read.

 Elections in classes.
-Votes were cast in the Ballot box outside Mrs Robinson’s Office.
+Votes were cast in the classes

-The top 4 Year 5 and Year 6 candidates had to represent their speeches to the whole school before a whole class election took place.
+The top 4 Year 5 and Year 6 candidates had to represent their speeches.

 |Walk to the World Cup community event|